peterroe/vite-plugin-vue-style-in-template/README.md

 ## Vite Plugin Vue Style In Template

-Extract the style tags from the Vue component into separate files.
+Extract the style tags from the Vue component into basic style tags.

 ## Usage